To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Salter EK5876 Digital Air Fryer 6.5l review: What’s good about it?

 One of the most appealing aspects of the Salter EK5876 is the range of presets.
 They cover most family favourites – everything from veggies and chips to chicken and fish – meaning you may only need to hit three buttons to get midweek dinner started.
-There’s also plenty of power (1,600W) to heat up quickly, so you won’t be waiting ages for dinner to finish, but it’s not especially pricey to run over a long period: in tests, an hour at 200°C consumed 0.651 kWh of electricity which, at a rate of 29p per unit, would only cost around 18p.
+There’s also plenty of power (1,600W) to heat things up quickly, so you won’t be waiting ages for dinner to finish, but it’s not especially pricey to run over a long period: in tests, an hour at 200°C consumed 0.651 kWh of electricity which, at a rate of 29p per unit, would only cost around 18p.

 The Salter EK5876 cooks well and, if there wasn’t already a preset for what I was making, there were suggested cooking temperatures and times for many foods in the included recipe booklet.
 For example, when I was cooking hash browns from frozen, there was no preset for frozen food for me to use but there was a suggested time of 15 minutes at 200°C in the booklet.
 While it wasn’t clear if this was for hash browns specifically, after three minutes of preheating it was perfectly adequate and the hash browns emerged golden brown and crispy at the corners, although they were a touch softer underneath and could have benefitted from being turned over midway through.

 The preset for chips – 15 minutes at 200°C – isn’t quite long enough for making chips from scratch, and may be better suited to partially cooked fries or those from the freezer.
 I used the same temperature but adjusted the time to 23 minutes to cook freshly chipped potatoes that had been soaked, rinsed, patted dry and tossed in a small amount of oil.
-Having shaken the drawer several times during cooking, the chips were fairly uniformly cooked, though some of the smaller pieces were crisp at the ends and well-browned, while larger chips were still golden overall but softer.
+Having shaken the drawer several times during cooking, the chips were fairly uniformly cooked, though some of the smaller pieces were crisp at the ends and well browned, while larger chips were still golden overall but softer.

 Although there’s a good amount of flat space inside the Salter EK5876’s drawer, cooking larger amounts can be a bit of a squeeze.
 Some air fryers, such as Tefal’s Easy Fry 10-in-1 or its Dual Air Fryer & Grill, can fit in a whole chicken, yet I struggled to fit four chicken legs into the Salter EK5876, even when overlapping.
 That said, they were still thoroughly cooked after adjusting the chicken preset from 20 to 28 minutes.